moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/erc20.md

 ![Compiling IERC20.sol](/images/builders/interact/ethereum-api/precompiles/erc20/erc-4.webp)

-If the interface was compiled successfully, you will see a green checkmark next to the **Compile** tab.
+When compilation is completed, you will see a green checkmark next to the **Compile** tab.

 ### Access the Contract {: #access-the-contract }